 Auto insurance rates in Newfoundland and Labrador are determined by a variety of factors:

 - Your driving record.

-- The type and age of your car.
+- The value of your car.

 - Your insurance claims record.

-- Your annual mileage and territory of use.
+- Your annual mileage.

 - How you use your car (personal or business).